dragomano/fa-php-helper/README.md

 ## Description

-This package is designed to generate CSS classes and HTML code for FontAwesome 6 icons.
+This package is designed to generate CSS classes and HTML code for FontAwesome 7 icons.
 In addition, the following features are available:

 - add icon colors
 - resize icons
 - support for both modern (`fa-solid fa-`) and deprecated (`fas fa-`) classes.
-- use fixed width icons (`fa-fw`) to display in lists
 - optionally add the `aria-hidden="true"` attribute to hide icons from screen readers, etc.
 - get CSS class of a random icon
 - collection of CSS classes of all icons